mindsandthings/Obsidian_Repo/periodic/Daily reminders.md

 * remember to socialize more with your fellow students and other non-leaders
 * how to interrupt less? calm down, breathe, wait.
 * don't suck up too much, ok?
+* participate more on indexers lists
+* keep an eye out for local indexers to network with

 # Michael